codica2/pull-request-best-practices/README.md

 * Always create and use [Pull Request Templates](https://docs.gitlab.com/ee/user/project/description_templates.html#creating-merge-request-templates) for the repository you're working with.
 * In the PR title use tags `[Fix]`, `[Feature]`, `[Refactor]`, `[Release]`, `[Hotfix]`
   Example:

   ```text
   [Fix] Sitemap bug solved.
   ```

-* PR description must necessarily include:
+* PR description must include:
-  * Trello/Jira ticket URL
+  * Trello/Jira ticket URL;
-  * PR explanation and what it does
+  * PR explanation and what it does;
-  * At least 2 code reviewers
+  * At least 2 code reviewers;
 * Always set a checkbox `Remove source branch when merge request is accepted.`

 ### Automate Pull Request Validation

 * Be sure to configure [DangerBot](https://danger.systems/ruby/) to check the validity of your PRs

 You must have at least:

-  * Ticket link
+* Ticket link;
-  * Description
+* Description;
-  * Reviewers
+* Reviewers.

 We'll explain how to set up [DangerBot](https://danger.systems/ruby/) and provide a settings example below on this page.

 ### One ticket = One Pull Request

-* One PR must contain changes corresponding to only one ticket
+* One PR must contain changes corresponding to a single  ticket;
-* In case when several tickets depend on each other, it makes sense to combine them into one
+* In case when several tickets depend on each other, it makes sense to combine them into one.

 ### Code Requirements

-* Be sure to cover your code with tests
+* Be sure to cover your code with tests;
-* If your code affects the launch, testing or deployment of the application, be sure to update the `Readme.md`
+* If your code affects the launch, testing or deployment of the application, be sure to update the `Readme.md`.

 ## Pull Request Templates Setup

 Create a new Markdown (.md) file inside the `.gitlab/merge_request_templates/ ` directory in your repository.
 Commit and push to your default branch.

 It's pretty easy.
-You can get acquainted with our [Template example](.gitlab/merge_request_templates/Task.md) here and use in your repository.
-The template is fully consistent with our Pull Request requirements and we will continue to customize DangerBot according to these requirements.
+You can get acquainted with our [Template example](.gitlab/merge_request_templates/Task.md) here and use it in your repository.
+The template is fully consistent with our Pull Request requirements, and we will continue to customize DangerBot according to them.

-## Danger Bot Setup
+## DangerBot Setup

-Danger runs during your CI process, and gives teams the chance to automate common code review chores.
+Danger runs during your CI process and gives teams the chance to automate common code review routine.

 This provides another logical step in your build, through this Danger can help lint your rote tasks in daily code review.

-You can use Danger to codify your teams norms.
-Leaving humans to think about harder problems.
+You can use Danger to codify your team’s norms.
+Leaving humans to think about more important problems.

 ### Installation

 Danger is Ruby gem that runs a `Dangerfile`.
-You set up a `Dangerfile` per-project.
+You set up a `Dangerfile` per project.
 The `Dangerfile` contains a collection of home-grown rules specific to your project.

 Danger should be installed via a Gemfile.
 Add gem `danger` to your Gemfile, then run bundle.

 You can integrate Danger into your own project on any available CI service.
-She will run through the process with you if you run danger init after installation.
+It will run through the process with you if you run Danger init after installation.

-Here is simple example how to add rules to your `Dangerfile`:
+Here is a simple example of how to add rules to your `Dangerfile`:

 ```ruby
 failure 'Please add trello ticket to MR', sticky: true unless gitlab.mr_body.include?('https://trello.com/c/')